-- 1. The legal mechanism through which guarantees are provided is solid, clear and effective; - 2.
-The entities have a first-degree right of first refusal on the property pledged as quarantee; - 3.
-Applicability of guarantee contracts in all relevant jurisdictions; - 4.
-The institution's internal procedures ensure that the legal conditions are observed to declare the debtor's default and obtain the prompt enforcement of the guarantee; - 5.
-In the event of default by the debtor, the institution has the right to assign trade receivables to other parties without the consent of the debtor concerned; - 6.
-The institution has adequate procedures to assess the credit risk inherent in commercial credits; - 7.
-The difference between the exposure and the value of the loans granted as collateral is able to ensure coverage of additional costs to be paid by the entity; - 8.
-The trade receivables given as collateral by the debtor are diversified and not unduly correlated with the situation of the debtor; - 9.
-The institutions do not use commercial credits towards subjects connected to the debtor; - 10.
+- 1. the legal mechanism through which guarantees are provided is solid, clear and effective; - 2. the entities have a first-degree right of first refusal on the property pledged as guarantee; - 3. applicability of guarantee contracts in all relevant jurisdictions; - 4. the institution's internal procedures ensure that the legal conditions are observed to declare the debtor's default and obtain the prompt enforcement of the guarantee; - 5. in the event of default by the debtor, the institution has the right to assign trade receivables to other parties without the consent of the debtor concerned; - the institution has adequate procedures to assess the credit risk inherent in commercial credits; - the difference between the exposure and the value of the loans granted as collateral is able to ensure coverage of additional costs to be paid by the entity; - 8. the trade receivables given as collateral by the debtor are diversified and not unduly correlated with the situation of the debtor; - 9. the Institutions do not use commercial credits towards subjects connected to the debtor; - 10.
 Institutions have a documented procedure for the direct collection of payments on commercial credits in critical situations.